Dr Jennifer Farrar

 I am the Programme Leader for the PGDE Primary and Secondary.
 I am also the Programme Leader for the MSc Education (online).
-I currently teach across a wide range of undergraduate and post-graduate courses in the School of Education, including:
+I teach across a wide range of undergraduate and post-graduate courses in the School of Education, including:

 - Language and Literacy: MEduc Year 3, 4, 5 and PDGE Primary and Secondary